Grimmscorpp/protestr/README.md

 The state-of-the-art [fixture](#rationale) provider for tests in Python.

-- Protestr was born to help you focus on acts and assertions rather than worry about fixture creation and teardown.
+Protestr was born to help you:

+✔ Focus on acts and assertions rather than fixture creation and teardown.
-- It lets you configure specs (the building blocks) once and provide them to test methods in all possible combinations.
+✔ Configure specs (the building blocks) once and provide them to test methods in all possible combinations.
-- It can also repeat tests with different test cases and cooperate with all frameworks and tools.
+✔ Repeat tests with different test cases in all frameworks.

 ## Table of Contents